Larb: Lao style

 In Laos, depending on how the dish is prepared, it may be known by different names, including nam tok, goi/saa, yum/sua.
 Modern laab is most often made with chicken, beef, duck, fish, pork or mushrooms, flavored with fish sauce, lime juice, padaek, roasted ground rice and fresh herbs.
-The meat can be either raw or cooked; it is minced and mixed with chili, mint, roughly ground toasted rice (khao khoua) and, optionally, assorted vegetables according to personal preference.
+The meat can be either raw or cooked; it is minced and mixed with chili, mint, roughly ground toasted rice (khao khua) and, optionally, assorted vegetables according to personal preference.
 The dish is served at room temperature and usually with a serving of sticky rice and raw or fresh vegetables.
 Traditionally, beef laab will only contain offal, bile, and all of the other ingredients without lime juice.
 Fish and shrimp laab are also traditionally absent lime juice but incorporate minced galangal.
 Compared to other laab, fish and shrimp laab does require an extra step.
 The deboned fish filet, or shrimp is minced, then pounded in a mortar and pestle until it turns to a gluey paste.
 Padaek juice is carefully added to the mixture, and stirred to a desired consistency, before finishing off with the finely chopped galangal and other aromatic herbs.